hantsy/spring-reactive-sample/docs/data-neo4j-rx.md

-Kickstart a Spring Boot project by [Spring Initializr](https://start.spring.io).
+Generate a Spring Boot project using [Spring Initializr](https://start.spring.io).

 * Project type: Maven
 * Java version : 11
-* Spring Boot : 2.2.0.M5
+* Spring Boot : 2.2.4.RELEASE
 * Dependencies: Reactive Web, Lombok

 > Do not add  Spring Data Neo4j  into the dependencies, we will use the new Spring Data Neo4j Rx instead.

-> Do not forget to add Lombok to your project dependencies.
+Do not forget to add Lombok to your project dependencies.
 We'll  use Lombok to get the Java codes clean as possible, esp. to generate the getters and setters, hashCode, equals, toString for you at compile time.

 Download the generated project skeleton archive and extract the files into your machine.